 Do you know why CNN reaches over 7.5 million people and generates millions of pageviews each month?

-So, without a doubt, company news is important.
+So, without a doubt, company news is important for both your customers and your search engine results.
 But, it shouldn’t be on your homepage.

 A lot of software companies give updates on a regular basis, but they do it through their blogs.
 A typical example is Evernote.
 Each time a new feature gets added to its software, the company announces it on the Evernote blog.